a1730744/RMICALCULATORSTACK/README.md

 5) Create and run the server application
 6) Create and run the client application

-For running this rmi example,
+For running this rmi example:

-1) compile all the java files
+1) compile all the java files  (javac *.java)

-javac *.java

-2)create stub and skeleton object by rmic tool
+2)create stub and skeleton object by rmic tool  (rmic AdderRemote )

-rmic AdderRemote

-3)start rmi registry in one command prompt
+3)start rmi registry in one command prompt  (rmiregistry 5000)

-rmiregistry 5000

-4)start the server in another command prompt
+4)start the server in another command prompt ( java MyServer  )

-java MyServer

-5)start the client application in another command prompt
+5)start the client application in another command prompt  (java MyClient )

-java MyClient

 *for connecting to server we must have the address that we can find it in more app such as netstat -a

 We explain how to make RMI application with java that get number and count them over stack